 10. Blenheim Palace, Oxfordshire

-This is where Winston Churchill was born.
+This large manor house is where Winston Churchill was born.
 It is a large palace with beautiful grounds.
 Being close to Oxford, Blenheim is a popular tourist attraction and as such it has many activities.

 Blenheim Palace, Oxfordshire, England – Blenheim Palace is the birthplace of Sir Winston Churchill